Fetching prices

 For the first time in Switzerland: BOYS* IN SYNC!

-Even if international singing competitions like the Eurovision Song Contest or Intervision are supposed to appear unpolitical, they always have a political motivation, too.
-The show numbers, commentary and songs of the 1968 show will tell us about these connections.
+Today, international conflicts continue to influence the Eurovision Song Contest and hamper the unpolitical, joyful atmosphere that the contest hopes to communicate.
+At the same time, Eurovision has partly become a stage for queer empowerment.
+Even if international singing competitions are supposed to appear unpolitical, they always have a political motivation, too.
+The show numbers, commentary and songs of Inter- and Eurovision can tell us about these connections…

 «The hits and pop hits of the past are sung quite skillfully with plenty of pathos, interpreted in an original way.
 The result is a party mood that carries you through the evening.
 The political constellation of those years casually penetrates through the surface of the naive performance and the glittering show frills.» (Leipziger Volkszeitung)